jazzcrazed/jazzcrazed.github.io/contents/articles/2014-05-03-when-nostalgia-hurts.md

 ![](/images/amtrak-window.jpg?align=fullWidth)

 I've always loved taking the Northeast Corridor Amtrak between Penn Station in New York and Union Station in DC.
-The trips served as a capsules, cutting through slow-moving, rarely-touched industrial parks, vine-encrusted warehousing, and humble mid-century exurbs.
+The trips served as time capsules, cutting through slow-moving, rarely-touched industrial parks, vine-encrusted warehousing, and humble mid-century exurbs.
 The sheer contrast with what I'm used to from either the destination or the origin made it easy to mentally escape via the view out the window.

 <span class="more"></span>